-The mission of the corporation is to provide Christian apologetics, mentoring and educational programs to persons involved in public service in Congress and to citizens who interact with individuals on Capitol Hill, and to support Christian outreach in the public service arena.
+The mission of the foundation is to provide on a rigorously non-partisan basis Christian apologetics, mentoring and educational programs to men and women involved in public service in Congress, with special emphasis on congressional staff, and to citizens who interact with individuals on Capitol Hill, and to support Christian outreach in the public service arena.

 Pastor Mark Massey, founder and senior paster of Friendship Baptist Church in Sykesville, Maryland, is vice-chairman of the board.
 Mark Klimovitz, associate pastor of Friendship Baptist Church, is the foundation’s treasurer.